Resynchronized Uniformization and Definability Problems for Rational Relations: Conclusion

 Uniformization of automatic relations by subsequential transducers with a synchronization language of finite shiftlag (which roughly corresponds to the bounded delay case mentioned in the previous paragraph) has been shown to be decidable by \cite{DBLP:conf/icalp/Winter18}.
 Uniformization of rational relations by subsequential transducers with a synchronization language `similar' to the one of the given transducer has been studied in \cite{FJLW16}.

 Our contribution is a systematic overview and some new results of uniformization problems for rational, automatic, and recognizable relations by subsequential transducers for different classes of synchronization languages.
-An overview is given in \cref{tab:overview} on \cpageref{tab:overview}, and the results are explained in more detail in \cref{sec:overview}.
+The most involved result is that it is undecidable whether a given automatic relation has a uniformization by a subsequential transducer inside a given regular target synchronization language.
+Furthermore, we show is that it is decidable whether a given rational relation has a uniformization by a recognizable relation.
+The proof is a reduction to the boundedness problem for distance automata.
+A complete overview is given in \cref{tab:overview} on \cpageref{tab:overview}, and the results are explained in more detail in \cref{sec:overview}.

 The paper is structured as follows.
 In \cref{sec:prelims} we provide definitions and terminology used throughout the paper.
 In \cref{sec:unif} we present results on uniformization, and in \cref{sec:def} we consider definability problems.